MBrancoLab/Deniz_2019_AML/README.md

 *1. Get LTR-TF overlaps*

-Select (get_peak_files.R) and download relevant hg19 data (get_K562_peaks.sh), get overlaps with real and shuffled LTRs (upload count_overlaps.R).
-LTR hg19 annotations as zip file.
-Shuffled versions generated with bedtools shuffle.
+ChIP-seq peak files from K562 ENCODE data were selected (get_peak_files.R) and downloaded (get_K562_peaks.sh).
+The count_overlaps.R then counts the number of LTR-TF overlaps for each family of interest.
+Because hg19 peak files were used, hg19 annotations of the LTRs are included (as zip file).
+The same script was used to find overlaps with shuffled versions of the LTR annotations (generated using bedtools shuffle; included as a zip file).

 *2. Find enriched TFs*

-The find_enriched_TFs.R script compares real and shuffled overlaps to identify enriched TFs.
+The find_enriched_TFs.R script compares the TF overlaps with real and shuffled version of the LTRs to identify enriched TFs.
 It then generates a table with average enrichment values for each significant TF, and expression metrics for that TF extracted from Blueprint AML data.
 A heatmap with enrichment values of a few selected TFs is plotted (Figure 3A).

 *3. TF ChIP-seq profiles*

-Heatmap data from HOMER (TF_trends_heatmaps.sh) and plots made with make_heatmaps.R.
-Heatmap data included as a zip file.
+HOMER was used to generate TF ChIP-seq profile data (TF_trends_heatmaps.sh), and the respective heatmaps generated using make_heatmaps.R (Figure 3B).
+The heatmap data are included as a zip file.

 ## TF motifs